staeter/work-in-progress/dialogue.md

 ### 9. Resilient

 Traditional social platforms are vulnerable to disruption - whether from technical failures, corporate decisions, or state intervention.
-A single point of failure in their centralized infrastructure can cut off millions of users from their communities and communications.
-More concerning still, authoritarian governments can easily pressure these platforms to censor content, block access, or hand over user data, effectively silencing entire populations with a single decision.
+A single point of failure in their centralized infrastructure can cut off millions of users from their communities.
+More concerning still, governments can easily pressure these platforms to censor content, block access, or hand over user data, effectively silencing entire populations with a single decision.

 Being resilient means ensuring the platform keeps working even under adverse conditions.
-This requires both technical and social resilience - from maintaining basic functionality during network outages to preserving community connections during targeted disruption attempts.
-The platform should be able to adapt and recover from failures, route around censorship, and maintain essential services even when parts of the system are compromised or blocked.
+This requires both technical and social resilience - from maintaining basic functionality during network outages to preserving the platform's governance during targeted disruption attempts.
+The platform should be able to adapt and recover from failures, help users route around censorship, and maintain essential services even when parts of the network are compromised or blocked.

-Build the app as [local-first software](https://www.inkandswitch.com/local-first/), communicate between devices using [disruption-tolerant networking](https://en.wikipedia.org/wiki/Delay-tolerant_networking) and use [cooperative storage](https://en.wikipedia.org/wiki/Cooperative_storage_cloud) for long term storage.
-These mechanisms ensure communities can stay connected and functional even when facing technical or political disruption.
+Build the app's communications as a trustless peer to peer distributed system with no cental node.
+Follow the best practices in [disruption-tolerant networking](https://en.wikipedia.org/wiki/Delay-tolerant_networking).
+Structure data as [conflict-free replicated data type](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type) and propose [cooperative storage](https://en.wikipedia.org/wiki/Cooperative_storage_cloud) to duplicate data across users' devices.
+Keep the interfaces as functional as possible even without network access.
+This principle also has implications for the platform's governance.
+The core developers' team should be organized with resilience in mind as its members might be pressured or even be missing.

 ### 10. Safe